Marlins vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Marlins have posted a mark of 2-3.
+- The Marlins have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.

-- When it comes to the total, the Marlins and their opponents are 6-4-0 in their last 10 games.
+- The Marlins and their opponents have combined to hit the over five times in their last 10 games with a total.

-- The Marlins' previous 10 matchups have not had a runline set by sportsbooks.

 Marlins Betting Records & Stats